You are currently viewing Phishing: Wie kann man Kryptowährungen und NFTs schützen?

 Typical targets for the perpetrators fall into the following categories, which prove to be extremely lucrative for them:

-• Credit card numbers: This involves the actual credit card number and the three- to four-digit verification number on the back of the card.
+• Credit cards: This involves the actual credit card number and the three- to four-digit verification number on the back of the card.
 In addition to the possibility of misusing the card itself, there are also digital black markets for this data, where it can be offered for sale.

 Alternatively, the perpetrators promote fake websites via social media, where they create accounts that often resemble those of famous public figures.
 There, they write to other users or comment on posts.
 In doing so, they usually invite people to participate in a sweepstakes or pretend to give away cryptocurrencies.